rabin2360/Presentation2/README.md

 * Sample code after Push Members Down refactoring:
 ![Sample Code After Refactoring](https://github.com/rabin2360/Presentation2/blob/master/Presentation/afterPushDownRefactoring.png)

-For the aforementioned example, there exists a class class `ParentClass` which is inherited by `ChildClass`.
+For the aforementioned example, there exists a class `ParentClass` which is inherited by `ChildClass`.
 Before the Push Members Down refactoring, the `ParentClass` contains a method `MethodToBePushed()`.
 For the purpose of the example, the method `MethodToBePushed()` gets pushed to the `ChildClass`.
 All of this is done easily by using the Push Members Down.

 * Similarly, the methods that are present in the child class can easily be pulled up by the super class (or pullling methods from interface to superinterface).
+This is achieved by using Push Members Up Refactoring provided by the IntelliJ IDE.

 * Maven, Gradle, Refactoring, Debugger, Decompile